School-based initial teacher training

 - Successful trainees are awarded qualified teacher status (QTS) with full PGCE in association with Bishop Grosseteste University, Lincoln.

 - Excellent prospects in relation to securing a first teaching post – the Partnership has a proven track-record of producing high-calibre teachers, many of whom now occupy positions of senior leadership.
-Trainees who are based in a School Direct primary school are guaranteed an interview in one of the School Direct schools once they have completed the training.

 - A bespoke and personalised training programme to meet the needs of individual trainees so that they are able to achieve the highest possible outcomes.